 - Abdominal organ damage

 - Pelvic and genitourinary trauma

-Any of the injuries above can be severe enough to cause permanent disability or death.
-If you or a loved one has been harmed, Taylor & Taylor Law Firm, P.A. can help.
+Any of the injuries above can be severe enough to cause permanent disability or death, which means you or a loved one may be entitled to compensation.
+Taylor & Taylor Law firm can help.

-In Little Rock, bicycle accidents are frequently caused by negligent drivers.
-The majority of bicycle accidents (75% according to the NHTSA) occur in urban areas where cars and bicyclists share the road.
+Bicycle accidents are frequently caused by negligent drivers.
+According to the NHTSA, the majority of bicycle accidents (75%) occur in urban areas where cars and bicyclists share the road.

 - Unsafe lane changes

 - Aggressive driving or road rage

 - Failing to yield the right of way

 - Distracted driving

 - Driving under the influence